Failure of Lichnerowicz-type result in parabolic geometries of real rank at least $3$: Introduction

 \section{Introduction}

-A conformal manifold $(M,[g])$ is called \emph{essential} if, for any $\widetilde{g}$ in the conformal class $[g]$, $\mathrm{Isom}(\widetilde{g})\subsetneq \mathrm{Conf}([\widetilde{g}])$.
-That is, the full automorphism group is larger than the isometry group of any representative metric.
-As conjectured by Lichnerowicz and proven independently by Lelong-Ferrand \cite{Lelong-Ferrand} and Obata \cite{Obata}, the essential conformal manifolds are remarkably few. \begin{theorem}[Ferrand-Obata] Let $(M,[g])$ be a connected, essential, Riemannian conformal manifold.
-Then $M$ is conformally diffeomorphic to either the round sphere or Euclidean space. \end{theorem} Riemannian conformal manifolds are examples of regular, normal, parabolic Cartan geometries.
-They are modeled on the conformal sphere, a homogeneous space for the action of the orthogonal group $\mathrm{O}(n)$ by M{\"o}bius transformations, whose stabilizer is a parabolic subgroup.
+A conformal manifold $(M,c)$ is called \emph{essential} if, for any metric $g$ in the conformal class $c$, $\mathrm{Isom}(g)\subsetneq \mathrm{Conf}(c)$.
+That is, the full conformal automorphism group is larger than the isometry group of any representative metric.
+As conjectured by Lichnerowicz and proven independently by Lelong-Ferrand \cite{Lelong-Ferrand} and Obata \cite{Obata}, there are remarkably few essential conformal manifolds. \begin{theorem}[Ferrand-Obata] Let $(M,[g])$ be a connected, essential, Riemannian conformal manifold.
+Then $M$ is conformally diffeomorphic to either the round sphere or Euclidean space. \end{theorem} Riemannian conformal manifolds are the regular, normal, parabolic Cartan geometries modeled on the conformal sphere.
+This is the homogeneous space for the action of the orthogonal group $\mathrm{O}(n)$ by M{\"o}bius transformations.
+This model geometry has stabilizer a parabolic subgroup of $O(n).$